OpenTasmania/oj-server/docs/tasks.md

 - [ ] **Task 14: Implement Advanced Routing**
     - [ ] Add support for walking and cycling profiles to OSRM.
     - [ ] Begin research into integrating traffic-aware routing.
-- [ ] **Task 15: Create Web-Based Installation UI**
+- [x] **Task 15: Create easy to use installation UI**
-    - [ ] Design and build a web-based interface to guide users through the initial server setup.
+    - [x] Design and build a user-friendly interface to guide users through the initial server setup.
+    - [x] **Note**: Implemented via the interactive menu-driven interface in `install_kubernetes.py` which provides a guided installation experience.